Xilinx/Vitis_Libraries/docs/src/user_guide/L1/L1_overview_content.rst

 1. Introduction
 ================
 L1 primitives' implementations include computation and data mover modules.
 The computation modules always have stream interfaces.
-The data mover modules moves data between vectors' and matrices' on-chip storage and the computation modules.
+The data mover modules move data between vectors' and matrices' on-chip storage and the computation modules.
 This design strategy allows FPGA application programmers to quickly develop a high-performed logic by simply chaining serval computation and data mover modules together.
 The organization of XFBLAS L1 files and directories, as described below, reflects this design strategy.

 * **L1/include/hw/xf_blas**: the directory that contains the computation modules
 * **L1/include/hw/xf_blas.hpp**: the header file for L1 primitivers' users